-Call For Papers is now Open: Grand Slam Virtual Internet of Things Conference, December 1st 2016
+Call For Papers is now Closed: Grand Slam Virtual Internet of Things Conference, December 1st 2016

 The 2 previous IoT Slam’s were a huge success.
 The IoT “Grand Slam” event will raise the bar even higher!

 |IoT Enabler Topics||Enterprise IoT Topics||IoT Developer Topics||IoT Platform Topics|

 |Sensors and data points.||Industrial / Enterprise Benchmarking||Applications and Platforms||Standards and collaboration|

 |Devices and Appliances||Authentication and Security||Cloud and Storage||Edge Computing (Fog)|

 |Ubiquitous coverage and connectivity||Infrastructure and Processing||Evolving Standards||Swarm intelligence|